elylucas/denverdevdayapp/README.md

-aThis is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+aaThis is a starter template for [Ionic](http://ionicframework.com/docs/) projects.

 ## How to use this template